alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 If a participant does not abide by the Code of Conduct, we will use the “restorative practices” approach to handle the situation.
-Restorative Practices has their roots in “restorative justice,” a way of looking at wrongdoing that focuses on repairing the harm done to people and the relationships rather than on punishing offenders or wrongdoer.
+Restorative Practices has their roots in “restorative justice,” a way of looking at wrongdoing that focuses on repairing the harm done to people and the relationships rather than on punishing offenders or wrongdoers.

 ## 4. Our Standards